mrjrask/MMM-ScoresAndStandings/README.md

 ## Styling & CSS Variables

-Most sizing is controlled by CSS variables in `MMM-MLBScoresAndStandings.css`.
+Most sizing is controlled by CSS variables in `MMM-ScoresAndStandings.css`.
 You now have two ways to rein in the layout when it feels oversized:

 1. **Quick fix** – use the `layoutScale` config option (or override `--box-scale`) to shrink or enlarge everything uniformly.